git-tricks-collection/marge-branch-to-other/README.md

 Simple action to copy branch into the other

-- Make sure and set your _start_ branch:
+- Make sure to be in your _start_ branch:
 `$ git checkout branch_with_origins`

 - Move you to _final_ files branch: